 University College London Hospitals NHS Foundation Trust (UCLH) had already brought in remote and hybrid working for office-based staff and were keen to offer flexibility to other areas as well, giving ward-based staff more control over their working patterns.
-Here’s how we supported them to successfully pilot self-rostering for 152 staff across four wards.
+Here’s how we supported them to successfully pilot self-rostering for 152 staff across four wards, and then roll out to nursing staff across the Trust.

 UCLH is a large teaching hospital, part of the Shelford Group, which has over 10,000 staff working across 10 London sites.
 The leadership team is keen to create a work environment in which staff feel valued, encouraged and supported, and as part of this, has sought to explore how to improve work-life balance.